DE-labtory/it-chain/README.md

 # it-chain
-Generalized Private Chain For All
+Generalized My Private Chain For All

 ## License